mmohabier/100-days-of-code/js/log.md

 **Thoughts:** Most of these basic concepts sound familiar but I would not skip so that I revise everything from scratch.

+### Day 2: Thursday May 16, 2031.11:36pm

+**Today's Progress**:

+Note - started late at night due to having things to do during the day.
 ---